mghibaudi/OpenFermion-ProjectQ/README.rst

 How to contribute
 -----------------

-We'd love to accept your contributions and patches to OpenFermion.
+We'd love to accept your contributions and patches to OpenFermion-ProjectQ.
 There are a few small guidelines you need to follow.
-Contributions to OpenFermion must be accompanied by a Contributor License Agreement.
+Contributions to OpenFermion-ProjectQ must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
 Head over to https://cla.developers.google.com/